Athena-Types/numerics-playground/README.md

   * `lib/fpcore.ml` is a somewhat messy library to help parse fpcore programs;

+- `paper/` contains a writeup of the technical details regarding this approach;
+in particular,

+  * `sections/*.tex` splits up the portions of the paper into logical sections, and

+  * `main.tex` collates the sections and adds title and metadata and whatnot;

 - `plots/` contains preliminary results and some plotting code;

-- `deps/` contains the project dependencies as git submodules; and
+- `deps/` contains the project dependencies as git submodules;

-- `benchmarks/` contains the fpcore and NumFuzz benchmarks that are being evaluated against.
+- `benchmarks/` contains the fpcore and NumFuzz benchmarks that are being evaluated against;

-- `run.sh` contains a script to run everything
+- `run.sh` contains a script to run everything; and

-- `test.sh` contains a script to test everything
+- `test.sh` contains a script to test everything.

 NB: The Makefile is a bit buggy right now, need to figure out what's going on.
 The test / run scripts are a hacky workaround until I fix the Makefile.